Declan-Stockdale-Garbutt/currency_converter/README.md

 5. Less than 2 inputs 		     -> [ERROR] You haven't provided 2 currency codes
 6. More than 5 input		     -> [ERROR] Too many input arguments, max inputs is 3
 7. If no amount is given	     -> uses amount of 1.00

-Everything works as far as I can tell
-Don't know how to access attributes of class object if the object is not returned